-- Quick Installation allows you to initialize disks on a controller, even if valid partitions are found on those disks.
-However, avoid selecting the initialize option for any disks containing valid data. - Quick Installation will bring every disk attached to your system under VxVM control, unless you have chosen to exclude those disks.
-Disks could be chosen for exclusion either through the disks.exclude or cntrls.exclude file or, by using the interface for suppressing devices as described earlier.
-If you have any disks on your system that you do not want placed under VxVM control, either exclude them using the option Prevent multipathing/Suppress devices from VxVM's view in vxinstall or Custom Installation option (which allows you to leave certain disks alone).
+- Quick Installation allows you to initialize disks in a disk array, even if valid partitions are found on those disks.
+However, avoid selecting the initialize option for any disks containing valid data. - Quick Installation places every disk attached to your system under VxVM control, unless you have chosen to exclude those disks.
+Chose disks for exclusion using the disks.exclude, cntrls.exclude or enclr.exclude file or by using the interface for suppressing devices as described earlier.
+If you have any disks on your system that you do not want placed under VxVM control, either exclude them using the Prevent multipathing/Suppress devices from VxVM's view in vxinstall option or Custom Installation option (which allows you to omit certain disks from installation).

-- To encapsulate some disks on a given controller and initialize others, use Custom Installation instead.
-(See page 28.) - With encapsulation, the /etc/vfstab file is updated to ensure that file systems previously mounted on disk partitions are mounted on volumes instead. - All disks are encapsulated or initialized (according to your instructions) at the end of the vxinstall procedure.
+- ◆ To encapsulate some disks in a given disk array and initialize others, use Custom Installation instead.
+(See "Custom Installation" on page 31.) - With encapsulation, the /etc/vfstab file is updated to ensure that file systems previously mounted on disk partitions are mounted on volumes instead. - Disks are encapsulated or initialized (according to your instructions) at the end of the vxinstall procedure.
 If you quit the vxinstall program before it enters the final phase of initializing or encapsulating the disks, all disks are left as they were before the vxinstall program started.